Emberlynn-Loo/tp/docs/UserGuide.md

    * `deleteAttribute /12db /Pet` : Deletes the attribute Pet from the person with the `UUID` "12db".

+   * `addRelation /12db parent /34ab child /bioparents` : Adds the relation bioparents between the person with the `UUID` "12db" and the person with the `UUID` "34ab" with the roles parent and child respectively.

    * `editRelation /12db /34ab /friends /colleagues` : Edits the relation between the person with the `UUID` "12db" and the person with the `UUID` "34ab" from friends to colleagues.

    * `deleteRelation /12db /34ab /friend` : Deletes the relation friend between the person with the `UUID` "12db" and the person with the `UUID` "34ab".